The Importance of Business Security Systems and Fire Safety

 There are hundreds of items to consider before opening a new business, such as product and location.
-Business security should always be the top priority.
+Business alarm systems should always be the top priority.
 With so many decisions to make, it can be easy to push aside a fire alarm system’s choice.

 A working fire safety/suppression system is an essential requirement.
 Fires that can occur during construction can be a wake-up call to this crucial consideration.
 On Jan.
 18, 2019, a fast-moving wildfire engulfed a McDonald’s restaurant in Aurora, Illinois, which caused it to close.

-Construction workers were welding near the ceiling of the building and had some insulation catch on fire, according to local officials.
+According to local officials, construction workers were welding near the ceiling of the building and had some insulation catch on fire.
 Workers then fled the building after trying to extinguish the fire themselves.
 There were no injuries, but the damage estimate was $2 million.
 Pre-opening business fires are costly setbacks but imagine how much more devastating fire with several injuries — or deaths — would be.

-Reports issued by the National Fire Protection Association (NFPA) showed that on average, 1,210 fires occur in warehouses each year.
+Reports issued by the National Fire Protection Association (NFPA) showed that, on average, 1,210 fires occur in warehouses each year.
 Fires can result in an average cost of $155 million in property damages, at least three deaths, and 19 injuries.
 Intentional fires and those caused by the electrical distribution and lighting equipment are the leading causes of warehouse fires.
 (Study figures are from 2009 to 2013.)

 Another NFPA report showed that from 2010 to 2014, there were an estimated 7,410 fires in eating and drinking establishments.
 Such fires caused $165 million in property damage, three deaths, and 110 injuries.
 In 61 percent of the incidents, cooking equipment was the leading cause of the fires.